angrykoala/node-wizardry-book/basic-topics/introduction-to-js-and-es6.md

 obj={} // Error
 ```

-If your application required wide compatibility \(old browsers-compatible or node &lt;4\) `var` should be used instead.
+If your application require full retro compatibility \(old browsers or node &lt;4\) `var` should be used instead.
 However, for modern js development `let` and `const` are recommended.
 For this guide we will use `let` and `const`.

 ## Data Structures

-JavaScript is a particularly simple language when it comes to data structures, prior to ES6 you only had 2 options when it comes to store your data \(and, one is, in fact, implemented in the other\).
-Despite the few options, those structures are incredibly versatile, allowing to manipulate data in an extremely easy way.
+JavaScript is a particularly simple language when it comes to data structures, prior to ES6 you only had 2 option to store your data \(and, one is, in fact, implemented in the other\).
+Despite the few options, those structures are incredibly versatile, allowing to manipulate data in an extremely simple way.

 ### Basic data structures

 The two "primitive" data structures of JavaScript are:

-* **Objects: **
+* **Objects**
-* **Arrays**:
+* **Arrays**

 _**Objects**_

 "Hi, I'm an object.
-You may remember me from such chapters as _variable types_._ \_An object is a set of pairs key-values, it is used mainly to represent \_classes instances, map structures \_or just to glue several things together.
-It is describe between \_brackets _`{ }`, each pair is represented as `key: value` and each pair is separated by a _comma_.
+You may remember me from such chapters as _variable types"_._ _An object is a set of pairs_ key-values, _it is used mainly to represent class instances, map structures or just to glue several things together.
+It is describes inside brackets `{ }`, each pair is represented as `key: value` and pairs are separated by a _comma_.
 For example:

 ```js
 let robot= {